nltk/nltk_book/book/ch08-old-extras.rst

 		  (NP
 		     (N dogs)))

-Note that linguistic trees grow upside down: the node labeled `s`:gc: is the `root`:dt: of the tree, while the `leaves`:dt: of the tree are labeled with the words.
+Note that linguistic trees grow upside down: the node labeled ``S`` is the `root`:dt: of the tree, while the `leaves`:dt: of the tree are labeled with the words.